BitoLabs/ujson/README.md

     - [Number range checking].
     - [Rejecting unknown members].
     - [Enumerations].
+* On error, `ujson` reports the corresponding line number.
+This is supported for any error, even it happens after parsing, due to `ujson` remembers the line number for any loaded value.
 * If a named value is absent, it can be optionally replaced by a default value provided by the application.